kouk/permifrost/README.md

 Options:
   --dry        Do not actually run, just check.
-  --diff       Show full diff, both new and existing permissions.
+  --diff       Show full diff, both new and existing permissions, use with -v.
   --role TEXT  Run grants for specific roles.
 Usage: --role testrole --role
                testrole2.